Dro-g/test/README.md

 > [!IMPORTANT]
 > Change the parameters since the probe region is short.
-For the browser Blast users, set word count to 7 and match/mismatch scores to 1, -3.
+For the browser Blast users, set word size to 7 and match/mismatch scores to 1, -3.
 For the local Blast users, use option -task with blastn-short.

 ## VIII.
 Procedure of the split_initiator_probe_pair_generator_01.R program